marcvhoof/genesys-zu-pynq-notes/README.md

 ```
 make DPU
 ```
-Install the DPU overlay on PYNQ and get the relevant notebooks and perform its functionality.
+Afterwards, copy the relevant files (.hwh, .bit, .tcl, .xmodel, zocl.ko) to your DPU working folder on the target device.
+Install the DPU overlay on PYNQ and get the relevant notebooks.
 ```
 cd $PYNQ_JUPYTER_NOTEBOOKS
 pynq get-notebooks pynq-dpu -p .